rust-lang/book/nostarch/chapter10.md

 When annotating lifetimes in functions, the annotations go in the function signature, not in the function body.
-The lifetime annotations become part of the contract of the function, much like the types in the signature are.
+The lifetime annotations become part of the contract of the function, much like the types in the signature.
 Having function signatures contain the lifetime contract means the analysis the Rust compiler does can be simpler.
 If there’s a problem with the way a function is annotated or the way it is called, the compiler errors can point to the part of